annagarmiza/Tarot/README.md

 # Tarot
-Tarot Reading Web App - On the making
+Tarot Reading Web App -
 FullStack project - mongoDB, nodeJS and react
 <br />
 A digital tarot reading system.
 The tarot provides a glimpse into our inner self